ZhiYu-2002/Graduation-Project/README.md

 Versatile code is available.

-• Visualise the image, groundtruth, and segmentation in training and validation.
+• Visualised the image, groundtruth, and segmentation in training and validation.

-• Make image and groundtruth appear in pairs as a supervised learning.
+• Made image and groundtruth appear in pairs as a supervised learning.

 • Used IoU, precision, recall, F1 score as metrics.

-• Save the trained model, load it for validation and calculate FPS to test the real time performance.
+• Saved the trained model, load it for validation and calculate FPS to test the real time performance.

 • Compared the proposed model with other existing deep learning model.